Lavender oil is a famous liniment. It’s used in perfume and to heal small ailments. There are two ways to make oil from lavender:

 Essential lavender oil

 Essential oil of lavender is obtained through steam distillation.
 It’s the most concentrated type of lavender oil.
-Producing it requires specialized equipment but with kitchen utensils, you can already get a satisfactory result.
-You need to dilute the oils before using it, it’s so concentrated!
+Producing it requires specialized equipment but some DIY solutions with kitchen utensils already yield a satisfactory result.
+You need to dilute such oils before use, they’re so concentrated!

 Infused lavender oil